 5. Why Greenpeace is opposing for genetic engineering?

 b) Because it increase the health of organisms

 c) It completely saves the forest

-d) It contribute for better environment
+d) It contributes for better environment

-Explanation: Genetic engineering enables creation of plants, animals and micro-organisms through the manipulation of genes.
+Explanation: Genetic engineering enables the creation of plants, animals and micro-organisms through the manipulation of genes.
 The organisms, which are produced through genetic engineering when interbred with the natural organisms lead to new environments leads to genetic pollution.

 Explanation: There are many international environmental organizations which are providing environment protection.
 Some of them are Greenpeace, Worldwide Fund for Nature (WWF), Earth First, etc.